-Investors should be aware that the market continues to develop in relation to so called risk free rates, such as the Sterling Overnight Index Average ("SONIA") as a reference rate in the capital markets and its adoption as an alternative to LIBOR.
-In addition, market participants and relevant working groups are exploring alternative reference rates based so called on risk free rates, including a term SONIA reference rate (which seeks to measure the market's forward expectation of an average SONIA rate over a designated term).
+The market continues to develop in relation to SONIA as a reference rate reference rates based so called on risk free rates, including a term SONIA reference rate (which seeks to measure the market's forward expectation of an average SONIA rate over a designated term).
 The market or a significant part thereof may adopt an application of a so called risk free rate that differs significantly from that set out in the Conditions and used in relation to Floating Rate Bonds that reference a so called risk free rate issued under this Base Prospectus.
 Interest on Bonds which reference a so called risk free rate is only capable of being determined immediately prior to the relevant Interest Payment Date.
 It may be difficult for investors in Bonds which reference such so called risk free rates to reliably estimate the amount of interest which will be payable on such Bonds.
 Further, if the Bonds become due and payable under Condition 11 (Events of default), the Interest Rate payable shall be determined on the date the Bonds became due and payable and shall not be reset thereafter.
 Investors should consider these matters when making their investment decision with respect to any such Floating Rate Bonds.